sun11999/RDIAN/README.md

 The IRDST dataset: <http://xzbai.buaa.edu.cn/datasets.html>

+Currently, the single-frame version of the IRDST dataset has been open-sourced.
+The sequence version of the IRDST dataset is still being checked and will be updated in the future.

 ## Experiments

 The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX 3090 GPU of 24 GB Memory.